Why Are Flights So Expensive Right Now?

 Decades ago, airlines made the vast majority of their money on economy airfare.
 The price of tickets mattered a lot to them.

 Nowadays, in many cases airlines make the majority of their money on things other than economy airfare.
-They make it on selling business and first class seats.
-They make it on selling credit cards and frequent flyer miles.
+They make it by selling business and first class seats.
+They make it by selling credit cards and frequent flyer miles.
 They make it on corporate contracts.
 They make it on cargo.
 They make it on bag fees and seat fees.
 They make it on hotel commissions and rental car commissions.

 How can you get better deals?